ChiefGokhlayeh/autofff/README.md

 When writing fakes you will notice that there are two approaches of laying out your fake.

 1. **Banning** the original API header\
     This strategy *bans* the original header by defining the API headers include guard, making it impossible to include the original function, variable and type declarations.
 This gives you ultimate freedom in the test-header, but also means that you will have to manually declare any types, functions and variables the API-user might expect.
 It also allows you to control the include hierarchy and maybe skip some headers which aren't compatible with your test-runner's architecture.
 In general this approach usually involves a lot of copy&pasting and is therefore more prone to *"code rot"*.
+You also need to deep-dive any header you want to fake, understand its structure and inspect all the declarations and defines very closely.
 Not the optimal strategy if you're looking for an easy-to-maintain way of managing test-headers.
 1. **Wrapping** the original API header\
-    Conversely to the banning method the *wrapping* strategy directly includes the original API header, and thereby imports any type, variable and function declarations.
+    Conversely to the banning method, the *wrapping* strategy directly includes the original API header, and thereby imports any type, variable and function declarations.
 Also the include hierarchy is taken over from the original.
 The only thing to add into the test-header are the fake definitions.
-This method evidently grants you less freedom in the test-header, but usually is much shorter and slightly less prone to *"rot"* over time.
+This method evidently grants you less freedom in the test-header, but is usually much shorter and slightly less prone to *"rot"* over time.

-It should become obvious which method is better suited for automation.
-Therefore *AutoFFF* follows the *wrapping* approach of writing test-headers, which for most cases should be good enough.
+It should become obvious which method is better suited for automation. *AutoFFF* follows the *wrapping* approach of writing test-headers, which for most cases should be good enough.

-Finally it must be stated, that these two philosophies seldomly mix well.
+Finally it must be stated, that these two philosophies seldomly mix well!

 ## Installation